-The Early Start Program is intended to give incoming freshmen the opportunity to enroll in English and/or Mathematics/Quantitative Reasoning classes, with instructional support, prior to the term for which they have been admitted.
+The Early Start Program is intended to give incoming first-time, first-year students the opportunity to enroll in English and/or Mathematics/Quantitative Reasoning classes, with instructional support, prior to the term for which they have been admitted.
 This program is designed to better prepare students for the first semester of college and to help them improve their skills in English/Written Communication and/or Mathematics/Quantitative Reasoning.

-The Early Start Program takes place the summer before the freshman year and courses will be available at all CSU campuses with additional options to take courses online.
-Financial Aid will be available for those who have demonstrated need (see below for details).
+The Early Start Program takes place the summer before your first year and courses will be available at all CSU campuses with additional options to take courses online.
+Financial aid will be available for those who have demonstrated need (see below for details).

-- International students and residents of other states
+- Exemptions: International students and residents of other states

 Students can be deemed “conditionally exempt” (also known as “conditionally ready”) by a CAASPP EAP status of “Standard Met” or the following test scores:

 - English: ACT 19-21 or SAT 510-540 or (old SAT 460-490, taken before March 2016)

 - Math: ACT 20-22 or SAT 520-560 or (old SAT 490-540, taken before March 2016)

 - Demonstrate College readiness through the completion of an appropriate senior year course.
 The qualifying full year course must be completed with a C or better in both semesters.